Ray tracing in a Realistic Context: Nazare’s Canyon

 Initialization:

-• Optical cata are from the sentinel-2 satellite available at: https://browser.dataspace.copernicus.eu.
-High resolution bathymetry data are from the European Commission ans are available free of charge. (https://emodnet.ec.europa.eu/)
+• Optical data are from the Sentinel-2 satellite available at: https://browser.dataspace.copernicus.eu.
+High resolution bathymetry data are from the European Commission and are available at https://emodnet.ec.europa.eu/

-• The initial conditions (wave wavelength/period/wavenumber, and direction) for the present example are obtained from spectral analysis of Sentinel-2 image.
-The spectrum is stored in the spec_s2.nc file.
+• The initial conditions (wavelength, period, wavenumber, and direction) for the present example are obtained from spectral analysis of a Sentinel-2 image offshore Nazaré.
+The spectrum for that particular location, date, and time is available through the mantaray.datasets as “spec_s2.nc”.

-• num_rays: is the number of rays shot.
+• num_rays: is the number of rays the user would like to propagate.
 All rays have the same initial parameters

-• The flags plot_spectrum, plot_bathy are for the users if they want to vizualize in details the wave spectrum from the Sentinel-2 image and the bathymetry.
+• The flags plot_spectrum, plot_bathy are for the users if they want to visualize in detail the wave spectrum from the Sentinel-2 image and the bathymetry.

 plot_spectrum = True